 Learning how to take and seek feedback from your superiors is essential for developing as a leader.
 If you have particular skills you wish to build, such as communication, then be sure to ask for specific criticism on those areas and see if those providing input have any recommendations for how to strengthen said skills.
 The feedback you receive will indicate which skills you should prioritize improving, so it’s a good idea to ask for critiques regularly.

 4. Learn from past mistakes

 Reflecting on your past experiences can reveal knowledge that can be applied to your position as a leader.
-Every mistake can be turned into a learning opportunity so long as you take the time to find the lesson.
+Every mistake can be turned into a learning opportunity as long as you take the time to find the lesson.
 Understanding how something went wrong will better equip you for handling similar situations in the future.
 Any professional has the potential to make mistakes, so knowing how to take these mishaps and turn them into something beneficial is a useful skill to learn for budding leaders.

 You may also share these experiences with your team to help them avoid making the same mistakes.
 A leader should serve as a mentor for their professionals and be unafraid to admit to their own shortcomings.